Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * Repository: `http://<webservers-host-ip>/alfresco`
 * API Explorer: `http://<webservers-host-ip>/api-explorer`

+## Customizing the deployment

+For custom configuration on the deployment please refer to the [Customization Guide](./customization-guide.md).

 ## Known Issues

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
 Despite the wording this is **not** an error so please ignore and be patient!